 AN OFFICIAL SELECTION OF THE FESTIVAL DU PREMIER ROMAN IN CHAMBÉRY

+Peru, 1904.
 José Gálvez and Carlos Rodríguez are poets.
 Or, at least, they'd like to be.
-Sons of Lima's elite in the early twentieth century, they scribble bad verses and read the greats: Rilke, Rimbaud, and, above all others, Juan Ramón Jiménez, the Spanish Maestro.
-Desperate for Jiménez's latest work, which is unavailable for purchase in Peru, they decide to ask him for a copy directly.
+Sons of Lima's elite in the early twentieth century, they scribble bad verses and read all the greats, especially their idol Juan Ramón Jímenez, the Spanish Maestro.
+Desperate for Jímenez's latest work, unavailable in Lima, they decide to ask him for a copy.

 |Subject||Fiction, Translated Fiction|

 'A solid, marvelously written narrative…The meticulous language, the ability to delve into the human psyche, the finely-tuned portraits of characters and the landscape of Peru in the earlier twentieth century, with is social upheaval, strikes, brothels, the rubber industry (the reader might be reminded of The Dream of the Celt by Mario Vargas Llosa), plus the story's literary web, all wisely employed, turn The Sky over Lima into a novel to be read with supreme pleasure until it's been completely devoured.'

 ‘Based on a true story, Spanish poet and writer Bárcena's first novel transforms fact with cinematographic imagination, recreating the scenery and moods of Lima at the turn of the twentieth century with inimitable precision.'